ndaysinaiK/cache_managment/README.md

-#Simple cache managment in go
+Simple cache managment in go

-#Run it
+Run it
+- install go
+- clone the repo
+- cd cache_managment
 - go build -o cache
 - ./cache // on linux or mac
 - .\cache on windows